fbpx

 You can then create the same matrix, but change the X-axis to “competition.”feature prioritization matrix

-READ Feedback Analysis: How to Analyze Customer Feedback
+READ How to Collect Customer Feedback Using Instagram Stories

 Ultimately, you want to focus first on features that are high demand, low competition, and low complexity to build.